 - Your local Catchment Management Authority may assist with your testing.
-They are interested in protecting and managing natural resources within a regional context. - Local councils may have a project for your group and provide support. - Environmental, Landcare, Bushcare and other community groups may be working on a local project.
-They may incorporate Waterwatch in their monitoring program. - Local water authorities may be able to provide some support and technical advice.
+They are interested in protecting and managing natural resources within a regional context. - Local councils may have a project for your students and provide support. - Environmental, Landcare, Bushcare and other community groups may be working on a local project which could involve students.